White Sox vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

+- In 22 starts this season, he's earned a quality start in three of them.

-- Cole will look to finish five or more innings for the seventh start in a row.
+- Schmidt will look to finish five or more innings for the fifth start in a row.

-- He has five appearances this season with zero earned runs allowed out of his 23 chances this season.
+- He has made 23 appearances and finished five of them without allowing an earned run.

 |Opponent